Lost for words: Why Tamil Nadu’s shift to English medium instruction is not helping children

 Indeed, from secretary of school education down to block level officials, the education department had a standard reply to how teachers with little English and poor teaching skills can use it as the medium of instruction: “We are giving them training.”

 How effective is the training?
-Sylvia, a Block Resource Teacher Educator who formerly taught secondary school English, said “after phonetic training”, teachers “are able to speak up to 40-50 per cent level”.
+Mary, a Block Resource Teacher Educator who formerly taught secondary school English, said “after phonetic training”, teachers “are able to speak up to 40-50 per cent level”.
 It is a grim statistic, she conceded.
 But then, she said, no amount of in-service training can compensate for gaps in the teacher’s prior education.

 The education bureaucracy sees teachers as the problem.
 They are seen at best as poorly trained and at worst lazy, unaccountable and protected by political interests (teachers are a powerful political constituency in the state).
 However, it is the bureaucrats who set recruitment norms for teachers.
 Learned teacher educators pointed out that the norms ignore the most important criterion – aptitude for teaching.
 Indeed, the officials’ insistence that teachers who know little English teach in the language suggests that even the requirement of basic skills is ignored.